Logging system in Magento 2

 8. Debug – detailed debug information.

-Now, we check the Magento\Framework\Logger\Monolog class that implements Psr\Log\LoggerInterface:
+Now, let’s check the Magento\Framework\Logger\Monolog class that implements Psr\Log\LoggerInterface:

 <?php